echamudi/web-design-scraper/README.md

 ## Project Goals

-The extracted web design metrics from this tool can be used for:
+The extracted web design measurements from this tool can be used for:
 - Auditing web designs through objective measurements
 - Understanding and comparing web design patterns between different websites